 While we were on the island, we primarily used buses as a quick and cheap means of transport to remote bays and bushwalking tracks.

 For budget travelers, this will be your best option.
-While your own island ride is convenient, you can to most of the Magnetic Island attractions and things to do by taking the bus.
+While your own island vehicle is convenient, you can to most of the Magnetic Island attractions and things to do by taking the bus.
+This is much cheaper than renting a car in Townsville.

 Topless Island Cars